browserslist/browserslist/README.md

 * [`update-browserslist-db`] is a CLI tool to update browsers DB for queries like `last 2 version` or `>1%`.
-* [`browserslist-update-action`] is a GitHub Action to automatically runs `update-browserslist-db` and proposes a pull request to merge updates.
+* [`browserslist-update-action`] is a GitHub Action to automatically run `update-browserslist-db` and proposes a pull request to merge updates.

 ### Show “We do not support your browser” Banner

 * [`browserslist-useragent-regexp`] compiles Browserslist query to a RegExp to test browser useragent.
-* [`browserslist-useragent-ruby`] is a Ruby library to checks browser by user agent string to match Browserslist.
+* [`browserslist-useragent-ruby`] is a Ruby library to check browser by user agent string to match Browserslist.